masterdezign/aivika-experiment-chart-test/README.md

 To run the simulation, type in the Terminal window:

-`$ stack exec aivika-experiment-chart-test`
+`$ stack exec aivika-experiment-dde-test`

-After the application finishes, you should see the simulation results in your opening Web browser.
+After the application terminates, you will find the simulation results in a newly created `experiment/` directory.